12U English Daybook

 |

-of the media and to learn how to analyze ads using advertising strategies,
+responsibility of the media and to learn how to analyze ads using advertising

-target audience, the rhetorical triangle, and look for implicit and explicit
+strategies, target audience, the rhetorical triangle, and look for implicit

-values and attitudes.
-Continue to analyze ads with the previous criteria,
+and explicit values and attitudes.
+Continue to analyze ads with the previous

-adding relationship between visuals and text and the effectiveness of the
+criteria, adding relationship between visuals and text and the effectiveness

 5.